Essentialism in the Age of GenAI

 Ken Dirkin

-For over 15 years Ken Dirkin has been revolutionizing education by creating technology solutions in education to help humans be better humans.
-Working with virtual worlds, mobile apps, new media and web, Ken is driven to decrease physical barriers in education and make learning more engaging and equitable.
-Ken’s energy is generated by work in education technology, international education, film and marketing.
-He strongly believes the best things in life are free.
-He lives with his awesome wife (Hi Kathy!), his #girlpower daughter and junior zoologist son.
+For over 15 years, Ken Dirkin has been innovating in education by creating technology solutions to help humans be better humans.
+Today, Ken serves as the senior director of the Michigan Virtual Learning Research Institute.
+Working with virtual worlds, mobile apps, and new technology, Ken is driven to decrease physical barriers in education and make learning more engaging and equitable.
+Ken’s energy is generated by work in education technology and the possibilities of unlocking human potential through innovation.
+He lives with his awesome wife (Hi Kathy!), his #girlpower daughter, son, and happy dogs.